desprez/spring-batch-tool-cli/README.md

 Stop all running executions for the job.

-   _jobName_   The name of the job, which should stopped.
+-   _jobName_   The name of the job, which should stopped.

 ### Abandon

-**Usage**:  jobs abandon jobName
+**Usage**:  jobs abandon [--hours=<hoursThreshold>] jobName

 Abandon all stopped executions for the job.

+> Special command used to Abandon an execution that has been **abruptly stopped** for which the status has been stuck at STARTED (because Spring Batch did not have a chance to update its status to FAILED with a graceful shutdown), then this command updates the status manually to ABANDONED and set its END_TIME to a non null value.

-   _jobName_   The name of the job, which should abandoned.
+-   _jobName_   The name of the job, which should abandoned.
+-   _ --hours=<hoursThreshold>_
+                duration (in hours) beyond which the running job will be abandoned (default 12)

 ## Executions Commands